arcadesdude/BRU/README.md

 # Version History

+06/02/2019
+- Fixed bug in function refreshProgramsList when adding registry results from multiple keys

 03/24/2019
 - Fixed detection of MS Office UWP apps
 - Fixed selection bug when generating default detected list of bloatware when running in command line options mode with more than one match